 These days most people have heard of In Vitro Fertilisation (IVF).
 We helped achieve Australia’s first IVF baby, the third in the world, in 1980.
-Smart science means your chance of taking home a baby from IVF is better than ever.
+The revolution in technology over the years now means your chance of taking home a baby from IVF is better than ever.
 Take a look in any classroom today and at least one child is an IVF baby.

 Monash IVF tip: It can take more than one cycle to get that positive pregnancy result.
 It’s no one’s fault.
 Try to stay positive, and reach out to our counsellors if you need someone to talk to.